BLE-LTER/ble-handbook/handbook.md

 - either:
 	- download the .sql patch, make changes, make sure the BLE metabase is the active DB in DBeaver (right click > make active), then right click > execute script.
 	- copy the raw SQL code into a new SQL editor window in DBeaver, make changes, then execute line by line or Ctrl+A > Ctrl+Enter to execute the whole thing.

 <a href="#header">Back to top</a>
 <a id="metadata-template"></a>
 ## Metadata template

 We use a metadata template to collect information about datasets from scientists.
 This is structured similarly to metabase, while maximizing legibility and user friendliness for researchers.

 It consists of:

 - a metadata template (.xlsx file)
 - four pages of instructions (PDF)
 - abstract and methods templates (.docx files)
 - example package, which is a .zip of data files and accompanying, filled-out metadata templates

-On Box, we keep a zip and publishes it on a stable link https://utexas.box.com/v/ble-metadata-template.
+On Box, we publish publish a zip at a stable link https://utexas.box.com/v/ble-metadata-template.
 This zip should always be updated to the latest canon version.
 BLE website links to this zip.

 Austin Disk is where we keep the canon version: under BLE LTER > Data-notes > BLE practices > metadata_template > canon.
 This itself is a git repo at https://github.com/BLE-LTER/ble-metadata-template for version control purposes.

 <a id="how-to-update-template"></a>

 ### How to update template

 This is a copy of the README on the git repo.

 #### Template Excel